|

 My favorite reason though is that families can still attend church together while deployed.
 I know that having that shared experiences even while he's gone would be special and nice.
 We already have at least one member who is stationed in Bahrain.

-www.reallifeconnect.org or pass it on to someone who might be interested.
+The two services are Saturday at 7 pm Central and Sunday 11am Central.
+Check it out yourself at Real Life Online Text is www.reallifeconnect.org and Link is www.reallifeconnect.org or pass it on to someone who might be interested.
 DH and I usually attend the Sunday service if you want to say hi!

-July 3rd, 2007 at 08:12 pm
+July 3rd, 2007 at 09:12 pm

 A while back DH and I had a money date and determined how we were going to divide up our surplus each month.
 Since that time we have added some new goals so we needed to fix our plan accordingly.
 So here is our new plan: